janickweberpals/encore.analytics/README.md

 Efficient handling of large datasets through optimized algorithms - Comprehensive unit testing to ensure reliability - Integration with popular R packages in the survival analysis ecosystem

-## Dependencies

-The package dependencies are managed through the `renv` package to ensure reproducibility.
-After installation, all required packages will be automatically installed with the correct versions.
-Key dependencies
-include:

-- `survival`: For core survival analysis functionality
-- `mice`: For multiple imputation methods
-- `survey`: For complex survey designs and weighted analyses
-- `ggplot2`: For visualization capabilities

 ## Contributing